-TL;DR: Auto Cherry Picker is a innovative framework designed to synthesize training samples for both perception and multi-modal reasoning tasks from a simple object list in natural language.
+TL;DR: Auto Cherry Picker is an innovative framework designed to synthesize training samples for both perception and multi-modal reasoning tasks from a simple object list in natural language.
 It employs a nowly designed metric, CLIS, to ensure the quality of the synthetic data.

 Diffusion-based models have shown great potential in generating high-quality images with various layouts, which can benefit downstream perception tasks.
 However, a fully automatic layout generation driven only by language and a suitable metric for measuring multiple generated instances has not been well explored.
 In this work, we present Auto Cherry-Picker (ACP), a novel framework that generates high-quality multi-modal training examples to augment perception and multi-modal training.
 Starting with a simple list of natural language concepts, we first prompt Large Language Models (LLMs) to generate a detailed description and design reasonable layouts, then use an off-the-shelf text-to-image model to generate multiple images.
 Then, the generated data are refined using a comprehensively designed metric to ensure quality.
 By customizing the initial concept list, our synthetic high-quality examples boost performance in various scenarios, especially in addressing challenges associated with long-tailed distribution and imbalanced datasets.
 Experiment results on downstream tasks demonstrate that Auto Cherry-Picker can significantly improve the performance of existing models.
 In addition, we have thoroughly investigated the correlation between our metrics and the performance gains in downstream tasks.
 Code will be available.